ivantrj/RockIdentifier/IDENTIFIER_APP_README.md

 ---

-_This documentation is maintained as part of the Coin Identifier app development process.
+_This documentation is maintained as part of the Snake Identifier app development process.
 For the latest updates, refer to the source code and commit history._